-As one of Stanford’s largest auxiliary departments, Residential & Dining Enterprises (R&DE), which includes Student Housing, Stanford Dining, Hospitality & Auxiliary Services and Stanford Conference Services, provides housing and food for over 13,000 students and family dependents, and hosts over 20,000 summer conference visitors each year, in more than 350 buildings that make up one-third of the campus.
-R&DE is the largest provider of food service on campus, serving more than 4 million meals annually.
+As Stanford’s largest auxiliary departments, Residential & Dining Enterprises (R&DE), which includes Student Housing, Stanford Dining, Hospitality & Auxiliary Services and Stanford Conference Services, provides housing and food for over 13,000 students and family dependents, and hosts over 20,000 summer conference visitors each year, in more than 350 buildings that make up one-third of the campus.
+R&DE is the largest provider of food service on campus, serving more than six million meals annually.
 R&DE’s efforts directly impact student learning, the overall campus culture, and the lives of Stanford’s students after graduation.

 The Sustainable Living Program is committed to influencing generations of students to lead sustainable lifestyles, not only on campus but in their future communities.
 The program also aims to foster behavioral change through residence workshops, competitions, and campaigns that encourage individual action.
 Students receive creative educational materials on what to bring to campus, how to interact with their building’s heating and cooling systems, how and where to sort waste, and how to report water leaks.

 The new Sustainable Living Video showcases the sustainable living community on campus and serves as an educational training tool on how to engage with sustainability.

 The Sustainable Food Program is committed to providing sustainable, locally-produced foods whenever possible and reducing food waste through composting and recycling.
 These efforts help decrease pollution from pesticides and chemicals, reduce energy use, support local small businesses, and provide fresh and delicious meals.
 The largest provider of food services on campus, Stanford Dining manages about half of the food service for undergraduate residences and about 25 percent of the university’s cafés.